Glen Travel and Traveldad are trading names of Glen Travel Ltd ATOL 3268

 3 Deposits & Payment

-When making a booking, we will require a minimum deposit of £75 per person.
+When making a booking, we will require 10% of your total holiday cost or a deposit of £150 per person, whichever is greater .
 However, payment terms are variable with different airlines and accommodations/tours and can range from full payment at time of booking to 70 days prior to departure.
 You will be advised at the time of booking of the amount of deposit required and the payment terms for any subsequent balance due.
 We will then send you a confirmation invoice, after which a contract exists, subject to Scottish law unless otherwise agreed.
 We will require payment of the remaining balance as shown on your confirmation invoice, not less than 70 days before your departure from the UK.
 If you book within 70 days of departure from the UK we will require full payment at the time of booking.
 All monies you pay to the travel agent are held by them on behalf and for the benefit of the Trustees of the Air Travel Trust at all times.
 This is subject to the agent’s obligation to pay it to us for so long as we do not fail.
 If we fail, any money held at that time by the agent, or subsequently accepted from you by them, is and continues to be held on behalf of and for the benefit of the Trustees of the Air Travel Trust without any obligation to pay that money to us.
 Deposits are non-refundable and should you fail to pay the money when it is due, we reserve the right to cancel your booking and retain the deposit that has been paid.
 Travel documents will not be released until we have received full payment.
 The terms and conditions of most airlines allow for the payment terms to be varied after the booking has been made.
 In this event we will also require earlier payment, but the due dates for any ground arrangements will not change.

 4 Cancellation by You